sss-lehigh/remus/CMD.md

 # CMDs

+Ethan's guide to some long commands for copying-pasting.
+TODO: Replace for an easier interface

 Generate a Makefile, compile_commands.json (for clangd) and debug mode (can change to release if running benchmarks).
 And then compile!

 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 -DCMAKE_BUILD_TYPE=Debug ..